Childhood cancer: Quality of life in survivors

 Usually, quality of life improves with time since diagnosis, especially for children with solid tumors and hematological malignancies.
-Children with a CNS tumors, on the other hand, show little or no improvement over time.
+Children treated for brain tumors, on the other hand, show little or no improvement over time.
 Quality of life is often measured both during and after treatment, but international comparisons of both outcomes and predictors are hindered by the use of a large number of different measurements.
 Recently, a first step for a joint international consensus statement for measuring quality of life in survivors of childhood cancer has been established.